-The Department of Radiology's connection to advances in imaging, diagnosis, and high-resolution anatomic lesion detection continues to grow.
+The Department of Diagnostic, Molecular and Interventional Radiology's connection to advances in imaging, diagnosis, and high-resolution anatomic lesion detection continues to grow.
 Through the use of imaging, the department plays a pivotal role in the early detection of cardiovascular disease, breast cancer, and lung cancer as well as a leadership role in minimally invasive therapy.

 Radiologists at Mount Sinai Health System provide advanced informatics to improve the experience of patients and referring physicians.
 This role as a primary integrator, storer, and distributor of medical information comes naturally to radiology because images will likely compose 30 to 40 percent of the electronic medical records of the future.

-The Department of Radiology at The Mount Sinai Health System welcomes your interest and your inquiries.
+The Department of Diagnostic, Molecular and Interventional Radiology at The Mount Sinai Health System welcomes your interest and your inquiries.